Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 385,809 people, 167,067 houses or apartments, and a median cost of homes of $72,021, house prices in Cleveland are some of the most affordable in Ohio as well as the nation.
+With a population of 385,809, 167,067 total housing units (homes and apartments), and a median house value of $71,316, house prices in Cleveland are some of the most affordable in Ohio as well as the nation.

 Single-family detached homes are the single most common housing type in Cleveland, accounting for 46.50% of the city's housing units.
 Other types of housing that are prevalent in Cleveland include duplexes, homes converted to apartments or other small apartment buildings ( 26.52%), large apartment complexes or high rise apartments ( 20.13%), and a few row houses and other attached homes ( 6.26%).